-What is E. coli infection?
+What is E. Coli infection?

-How is it spread?
+How is E. Coli spread?

-How is it treated?
+How is E. Coli treated?

-How can we prevent E. Coli infections?
+How can E. Coli be prevented?

-SYMPTOMS OF E. Coli
+Symptoms of E. Coli

 - Watery or bloody diarrhea